Changes pledge after vaginal mesh report

 "Our aim must be to ensure women receive the best possible care and treatment when they present with stress urinary incontinence or pelvic organ prolapse, or any other complications as a result of existing treatment."

-Karen Preater from Welsh Mesh Survivors said more action was required.
+Karen Preater from the Welsh Mesh Survivors group said more action was required.

 "There needs to be a full public inquiry on why this has happened, how it's got so bad but also, going forward, what about women who are suffering with pain now and how they're dealt with, how they get the help that they need," she said.